PGY1 Pharmacy Residency – Benioff Children’s Hospital

 Overview

 PGY1 Pharmacy Residency residents are integral members of the interprofessional emergency response care team.
 Residents will become certified in Pediatric Advanced Life Support (PALS) and receive hands-on pediatric and adult code training.
-Residents respond to Code White (Pediatrics), Code Blue (Adult), Seizure Codes and participate in stroke response.
-During emergent response, residents ensure appropriate drug selection and administration, timeliness of medication retrieval and preparation, adjusting medication dosages and monitoring for response.
+Residents respond to Code White (Pediatrics), Code Blue (Adult), Seizure Codes, and participate in stroke responses.
+During emergent response, residents ensure appropriate drug selection and administration, timeliness of medication retrieval and preparation, adjusting medication dosages, and monitoring for response.

 Mock Codes & Simulation